wcassels/yclip/README.md

 # yclip

-`yclip` implements a client-server model for sharing clipboard text.
+`yclip` implements a client-server model for sharing clipboard content.
 Invoke `yclip` to start a server locally; it will log a command in the form `yclip <host>:<port>` that you can run from elsewhere on the network to connect.
-Once connected, text copied on one machine will be instantly pastable on the other!
+Once connected, text/images copied on one machine will be instantly* pastable on the other!

 Run `yclip --help` for the options:
 ```